Matthew-Sheik/Matthew-Sheik.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
 ---

+I need to insert an image of the shsp Culler's Overlook.
+---

 My name is Matthew Sheik and I'm currently a Graduate student at George Mason University.
 My thesis consists of a floristic checklist of Shenandoah River State Park in Warren County, VA.
 I graduate from West Virginia University in 2020 with a Bachelors in Science with an emphasis in Conservation and Environmental Science.
 My interests are in plant taxonomy and my career goal is to become the curator of an herbarium.